 For this step, you want to mainly focus on the outer parts of the fan, including the top.
 Wipe all the external parts to remove any dirt or dust buildup.
 Once that’s done, you can let it dry before plugging it back in to use it.

 10. Put The Filters Back In

 If you removed the filters earlier, you should put them back at this point.
 Replacing them should be as simple as the reversing the steps.
 Make sure to secure all the screws, fasteners and panels as before to prevent rattles and squeaks.

 How Often Should You Clean a Tower Fan?

-You should clean a tower fan once a month if you use it regularly.
-If you don’t use it too often, you should clean it once every 6-8 weeks.
+You should deep clean a tower fan once every two months if you use it regularly.
+If you don’t use it too often, you should clean it once every 10-12 weeks.
 Another good indicator of when to clean a tower fan is if there is a visible buildup of dust in the vents.